kellydunn/libkld/README.md

 # documentation

-I'm currently investigating the best optoin for documenting C projects.
+I'm currently investigating the best option for documenting C projects.
 The two I'm evaluating now are Doxygen and [docurium](https://github.com/libgit2/docurium).